String Diagrammatic Electrical Circuit Theory: Measuring Closed Circuits

 \begin{theorem}[Superposition Theorem] The behaviour of closed circuit $C$ with $m$ source inputs and no independent sources is a superset of the sum of its behaviors with one source turned on at a time:

-The diagram illustrates this with voltage sources, but it applies to any mixture of sources, given that a turned off current source is an open circuit.
-If moreover the outputs are a function (i.e. single-valued and total) of each source when activated individually, then the inclusion is an equality. \end{theorem}
+The diagram illustrates this with voltage sources, but it applies to any mixture of sources, given that a turned-off current source is an open circuit.
+If moreover the outputs are a function (i.e.\ single-valued and total) of each source when activated individually, then the inclusion is an equality. \end{theorem}

 \begin{proof} Since $C$ has no independent sources, its mapping to $\mathsf{GAA}$ lands in the $\mathsf{GLA}$ fragment.
 Thus we can transpose (color-swap and flip) the result from the independent measurement theorem, noting that being a function is a self-transpose property, and color-swap reverses the direction of inclusion.
-Alternatively, one can use the fact that $GLA$ modulo its inequational theory is an abelian category of relations~\cite{carboniCartesianBicategories1987}. \end{proof}
+Alternatively, one can use the fact that $\mathsf{GLA}$ modulo its inequational theory is an abelian category of relations~\cite{carboniCartesianBicategories1987}. \end{proof}

 The analysis of the equality case in the previous section also applies here via the duality.
 Note that the theorem as stated forbids independent sources.
-However it's easy to extend it to work with them too:
+However it is easy to extend it to work with them too: